paralax/awesome-honeypots/README.md

 - Malware collector
     - [Kippo-Malware](http://bruteforce.gr/kippo-malware) - Python script that will download all malicious files stored as URLs in a Kippo SSH honeypot database.

-- Sebek in QEMU
-    - [Qebek](https://projects.honeynet.org/sebek/wiki/Qebek) - QEMU based Sebek.
-As Sebek, it is data capture tool for high interaction honeypot.

 - Distributed sensor deployment
     - [Smarthoneypot](https://smarthoneypot.com/) - custom honeypot intelligence system that is simple to deploy and easy to manage.
     - [Modern Honey Network](https://github.com/threatstream/mhn) - Multi-snort and honeypot sensor management, uses a network of VMs, small footprint SNORT installations, stealthy dionaeas, and a centralized server for management.